robertcoltheart/burpless/README.md

 field in your context.
 For example, storing the output of an API call or catching an exception.

 ### Features and metadata
-As with Gherkin, you can add more information about your feature or scenario, as well as provide some background steps that should be run for each of your scenarios.
+As with Gherkin, you can add readable details to your feature or scenario, as well as provide some background steps that should be run for each of your scenarios.

 Construct a feature in your test class and link it to your scenarios as below: